pratikju/servidor/README.md

   [Go](https://golang.org/doc/install), you can simply run

   ```
-  go get github.com/pratikju/gitbucket
+  go get github.com/gophergala2016/servidor
   ```

-  This will download gitbucket to `$GOPATH/src/github.com/pratikju/gitbucket`.
-From this directory run `go build` to create the `gitbucket` binary.
+  This will download Servidor to `$GOPATH/src/github.com/gophergala2016/servidor`.
+From this directory run `go build` to create the `servidor` binary.

 - Troubleshooting:-
     ```ImportError: libgit2.so.0: cannot open shared object file: No such file or directory```